EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - controlled rounding;
 - confidentiality edit.

-An example of Table with disclosures.
+An example of Table with disclosures.<br />
 Table containing information about employees by company and education level.

 slide 25/98